toolsforexperiments/plottr/README.md

 * from within the plottr-directory, run `python apps/inspectr.py --dbpath <path to your .db file>`

+For more basic instructions, check out the Notebook *Live plotting qcodes data* under `/doc/`.

 # Installation

-Note: this package is not compatible with the original plottr tool, and this new version does not (yet!) support live plotting of qcodes data.
-If you want to keep using the old plottr for that, you probably want to create a new environment for this version.
+Note: this package is not compatible with the original plottr tool.
+You might want to install freshly if you still use the old version.
-(But rest assured, live plotting is all the way up on the priority list ;))

 ## Requirements:
 * python >= 3.6 (f-strings...)